JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/Comparative_static/overview.md

 A reward scheme in which pools are compensated proportionally to their stake, $\sigma$, tends to encourage centralization.
 If pool operating costs are largely fixed, larger pools can spread these costs over more delegated stake and offer higher rewards per unit of stake.
 Delegators therefore have an incentive to move toward already large pools.

+> move the following chart to another section

 <p align="center">
   <img src="output_plots/delegator_reward_per_unit_vs_sigma.png" alt="Reward function per unit of stake" width="60%">